-A narcissist believes that rules don’t apply to them, but they do apply to those around them.There are Nine Characteristics Of The Narcissistic Personality Disorder, and one of these is;
+A narcissist believes that rules don’t apply to them, but they do apply to those around them.There are Nine Characteristics For The Narcissist Personality Disorder, and one of these is;

 A Sense Of Entitlement.

-With any narcissist, the main traits are the three E’s Entitlement, Exploitation and a lack of Empathy.A narcissist is a hypocrite as they believe they should be able to do as they please, yet those around them should do as they say and not as they do.
+With any narcissist, the main traits to look out for are the five E’s Envy, Entitlement, Exploitation, Excessive Attention Seeking and a lack of Empathy.A narcissist is a hypocrite as they believe they should be able to do as they please, yet those around them should do as they say and not as they do.

 A narcissists entitlement is.

 - An unreasonable demand that others should conform to their way, and they are deserving of special treatment.